joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 }
 ```

-Don't do this. **Never, ever access the state directly.** This will not cause your component to re-render, will not cause anything in your app to change, and will only confuse you.
+Don't do this. **Never, ever modify the state directly.** This will not cause your component to re-render, will not cause anything in your app to change, and will only confuse you.